0xDema/luna_bot/README.md

 The updates I am considering making in the future are in main.rs header as a comment.

+## Disclaimers

+We are currently using scans of some official memory gauges and the 2 that we made as examples are using some official art.
+We do not claim any kind of ownership over them, they are owned by Bandai and will be removed from this repository per request.
+Ultimately I am hoping to have only custom gauges with no official art.

 ## License

 This project is licensed under the [MIT License](LICENSE).